A Metropolis-class sampler for targets with non-convex support: Numerical examples

 The MSS variant of the basin-hopping method is related to the monotonic sequence basin-hopping (MSBH) proposed in~\cite{Leary2000}, which also accepts only new points in $S(Y_{n-1}) \cap D$.
 However MSBH uses only local uniform perturbations and thus faces the same exploration challenges as RWM when $S(Y_{n-1}) \cap D$ is disconnected.

-In Table~\ref{fig:table_opt}, we compare the performance of classic basin-hopping and of the MSBH with the proposed MSS variant.
+In Table~\ref{fig:table_opt}, we compare the performance of basin-hopping and of the MSBH with the proposed basin-hopping with skipping.
 The MSS subroutine leads to $54.4\%$ of the initial (uniformly distributed) points converging to the basin of attraction of the global minimum $x^*$.
-This sharp improvement with respect to classic basin-hopping (which has a corresponding success rate of only $2.2\%$) only requires ten times more function evaluations.
+This sharp improvement with respect to basin-hopping (which has a corresponding success rate of only $2.2\%$) only requires ten times more function evaluations.
+In~\cite{Goodridge2021} we present additional performance metrics for the basin-hopping method with skipping and more extensive numerical results over a large collection of test functions.

-We remark that in many of our numerical experiments, the local optimisation step was often not necessary, due to the intrinsic features of the MSS to always (very often, respectively) propose points yielding strictly lower values of $f$.
-This suggests that the MSS can be used to solve global (possibly constrained) optimisation problems directly, without invoking at every step an (often costly) local optimisation method.
-This novel approach to global optimisation would require no assumptions on the regularity of the objective function $f$ or feasible region, and no calculations of the Jacobian or Hessian.
-However, the development of an efficient optimisation algorithm leveraging this idea requires careful implementation and is left for future work.